TeachingKidsProgramming/TeachingKidsProgramming.Java/README.md

 [Eclipse Luna](https://projects.eclipse.org/releases/luna)

-   c1b) Open Eclipse and change the default workspace directory, by clicking on 'File>Switch Workspace>Open...' and navigating to the **\TeachingKidsProgramming.Java** folder.
+   c1b) Customized **TKP workspace not open** in Eclipse.
+Open Eclipse and change the default workspace directory, by clicking on 'File>Switch Workspace>Open...' and navigating to the **\TeachingKidsProgramming.Java** folder.

   After you do this, then your working directory should include the following folders: